Rental Income Tax in Cyprus: A Guide for Real Estate Investors

 Do I have to pay property ownership tax in Cyprus?

-No. Cyprus has no annual property ownership tax.
-You do not pay simply for owning an apartment or house; taxes arise only when income is generated, or when the property is sold or rented.
+No. Cyprus does not impose an annual property ownership tax.
+Taxes arise only when income is generated from property or when the property is sold.

 Yes.
-Non-residents of Cyprus pay tax only on income earned within the territory of Cyprus.
+Non-residents pay tax only on income earned in Cyprus, including rental income from property located in Cyprus.

 How useful was this post?